hackeryarn/blog/content/post/making-redux-easy.md

 People went to great length to combat this problem.
 Suggestions range from using a new state management library like Mobx, to abandoning React completely for something like Vue.
 These suggestions are like throwing the baby out with the bath water.
-That's why I was happy to find Redux-Easy.
+That's why I was happy to find a library that didn't make me leave these libraries behind.

 # Enter Redux-Easy